MIPI

 Image 3

-Video Playback Display Effect
+Video Playback Interface

-GST Command Line Video Playback Function: When playing via command line, you need to enter the following corresponding command.
+GST Command-Line Video Playback Function: When playing via command line, you need to enter the following corresponding command.

 gst-launch-1.0 filesrc location=/home/pi/test.mp4 ! qtdemux ! h264parse ! avdec_h264 ! autovideosink ## The parameter after "location" should be modified according to the actual video file path